Jabble/tamu-rdm-workshops/modules/data-collection.md

 	- Often, these can be the names of variables, such as "age, "gender", "frequency", "date".
 3. Include one observation per row, and one variable per column.
 4. Ensure that data in each column are of a single type, e.g. date, text, number.
-5. Use a standard format for values in each column, e.g. names, codes, dates.
+5. Use a standard format for values in each column, e.g. unique identifiers, names, codes, dates.
 6. Once gathered, leave the raw data raw.
 Use a copy for cleaning and analysis.

 ### Dealing with missing data